ritvikmath/jekyll-now/_posts/2019-2-24-Millennial_Question.md

 Definitely go live in Pittsburgh if you value stable avocado prices over time.
 And if you are scared of your avocado toast getting increasingly more expensive, you're definitely gonna want to avoid Chicago with an average **21 cent increase per year**!

 What about for other major U.S. cities?
-Let's look at the average annual price growth in avocadoes for the most populous U.S. cities.
+Let's look at the average annual price growth in avocados for the most populous U.S. cities.

 <figure>
 <center>